PieroMastro/pieroMastro/README.md

 <div id="header" align="center">
     <h1 align="center"><👋 Hello, Coding World! 🌎/><br>I'm Piero Mastrogiacomo</h1>
-    <h3 align="center"><em>Father of two, Husband, and Physician turned Full-Stack Software Developer</em></h3>
+    <h3 align="center"><em>Father of two, Husband, Physician, and Full-Stack Software Developer turned Teacher</em></h3>
 </div>

 </br>

-<p>My passion for technology sparked at a young age and has led me to pursue (after many, many years!) a Full-Stack Development Certification, where I have acquired proficiency in various programming languages such as HTML, CSS, JavaScript, React, Python, SQL, API Rest, and Git.
+<p>My passion for technology sparked at a young age and has led me to pursue (after many years!) a Full-Stack Development Certification, where I have acquired proficiency in various programming languages and frameworks such as HTML, CSS, JavaScript, React, Python, SQL, API Rest, and Git.

 My innate curiosity and restlessness are balanced by my ability to collaborate effectively with others, learn new skills independently, and approach problem-solving with respect and patience.
-I am eager to take on new programming challenges that offer professional growth and advancement opportunities.</p>
+I am eager to tackle new programming challenges that offer professional growth and advancement opportunities.</p>

 ### 🧠 Technical Skills: